erroronline1/qualitymanagement/readme.md

 ### document lookup
 ![assistant document lookup](assets/assistant_documentlookup.png)

-you can search for documents by name, switch between your own and foreign or other documents. there is a third category of documents of proof that might not neccessarily have to be in version control. these are not searchable but still reachable from the application. every click on a document will be counted. from the second call of this module on the last used documents will be displayed. frequent called documents will appear on the top of the list. you can define default documents, users will be able to define their own default list, delete and recall lists. if you define default lists within the module, set up the documents filename only without non-word characters.
+you can search for documents by name, switch between your own and foreign or other documents. there is a third category of record documents that might not neccessarily have to be in version control. these are not searchable but still reachable from the application, given the respective folder. every click on a document will be counted. from the second call of this module on the last used documents will be displayed. frequent called documents will appear on the top of the list. you can define default documents, users will be able to define their own default list, delete and recall lists. if you define default lists within the module, set up the documents filename only without non-word characters.

 dependencies are: datalists for internal and external an other documents. these are generated by the [excel-files of documents in force](#internal-documents-in-forcexlsm).